CasvanderGun/SNN-CAPSTONE/README.md

 #### Experiment 5: multi-spike ttfs loss (evaluated on count loss)
-This experiment is used to cross validate the spike-count loss function with the time-to-first-spike loss function.
+This experiment is used to cross validate the multi-spike time-to-first-spike loss function with the spike-count loss function.

 ```console